 The family will be receiving relatives and friends on Monday August 3, 2020 from 2- 5 pm at the Vincent A. Enea Funeral Service, (next to NBT Bank), 527 E. Albany St., Herkimer, NY 315-866-1500.
 Due to COVID – 19 regulations only ten at a time will be allowed to pay their respects to the family.
 We ask that all attending please wear a facemask and be patient as we safely accommodate our guests.
 Funeral services will be private and held at the convenience of the family.
 In lieu of flowers please make all memorial contributions to either Donald J. Mitchell VA Outpatient Clinic, 125 Brookley Road, #510, Rome, NY 13441 or to Valley Health Services, 690 W. German St., Herkimer, NY 13350.
 Envelopes will be available at the funeral home.

-To send flowers to the family or plant a tree in memory of Anthony J. D'Arpino, Sr., please visit our floral store.
+To send flowers to Anthony's family, please visit our floral store.